kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/RetailTestSchema.md

 ```
 Post database creation execute the scripts in SQLScripts folder as per the numbers assigned.

 The scripts which are numbered will first create the schema and user defined data types.
-It will then create the following tables using the schema and UDF's
+It will then create the following tables using the schema and UDF's in the Sales Schema.

 ![TableList](/Assests/Media/TableList.PNG)
-in the Sales Schema

 The relationship diagram is as follows: